chennisden/mathadvance/README.md

 Depending on how many permissions you have within Math Advance, you may not be able to see some of the repositories I am mentioning.
 If you can't see a repository you are interested in, email me at [dchen@mathadvance.org](mailto:dchen@mathadvance.org) and request for access.

+## Committing and Pushing

+If you have direct commit/push access, **commit to dev branches**.
+Don't commit to the main branch for anything other than "version releases".
+If you don't, fork and pull request once you're done.
+You should pull request to main since it's actually stable.

 ## Technology Guidelines

 If you have access to the MAST repository, please make sure you compile PDFs correctly.
 Typically this requires a working `latexmk` setup with a `.latexmkrc` that compiles Asymptote. **If you send in a commit that doesn't have a PDF compile I will reject it.
 If you send in a commit that has a PDF compile without diagrams I will reject it.**